-2. Leak check with a R-134a electronic leak detector.
-To check with an electronic detector, use a detector designed for R-134a.
+Use a detector designed for R-134a.
 Slowly trace the area with the probe.
 Refrigerant is heavier than air, therefore, trace below the fitting.
 Most units can be calibrated to home in on a leak.
-See detector instructions.
 We use and recommend electronic detection.
+TIF brand detectors can accurately detect leaks as low as 1/2 oz loss per year.
+This sensitivity exceeds SAE leak specifications.
 Be sure to test the operation of the detector before and after you leak check the system